-Being retired doesn't mean your life slows down.
+Being retired does not mean your life slows down.
 From volunteering for your favorite causes to meeting with friends for coffee, the options for retirees are endless.
 Fitting movement into your daily routine helps you meet your activity goals without missing out on your other favorite pastimes.
 Fitness classes with friends help you socialize while you move your body so you don't have to choose between the two.
 Explore ideas for adding exercise to your day below.

 No matter how you move your body, always start with a warm-up and stretching.
 Preparing your body can make your workout easier and prevent injuries.
 It increases blood supply to your muscles and releases more oxygen to support you as you exercise.
 Warming up your muscles helps them improve performance.
 You also loosen up joints to prep them for your workout.